 "These movements usually start in social networks on the internet, they become a movement when they occupy the urban space".
-Castells continues: "the movement always develops through the interactions between the space of flows of the internet and the wireless communication networks and this point saying: "this hybrid space of cyberspace and urban space constitutes the space of autonomy".
+Castells continues: "the movement always develops through the interactions between the space of flows of the internet and the wireless communication networks and the space of the occupied places and of the symbolic objectives of the protest actions".
+He concludes on this point saying: "this hybrid space of cyberspace and urban space constitutes the space of autonomy".